thrombe/covau-app/README.md

 - [Covau webapp](https://github.com/thrombe/covau) compatibility

 # Naming
-In the spirit of Microsoft naming everything "Copilot," I’ve decided to call both the web app and the desktop/Android apps "Covau," even though they serve different purposes.
+In the spirit of Microsoft naming everything "Copilot", I’ve decided to call both the web app and the Desktop/Android apps "Covau", even though they serve different purposes.

 Thanks for checking out Covau!
 Feel free to dive in and enjoy your music your way!